Thankfulness Makes the Soul Great

-Rabbi Heschel’s words have touched my soul, especially this year.
+Rabbi Heschel’s words touch my soul.
 They remind me that I have so much to be thankful for — this Thanksgiving and every day.
 I hope that they touch you too and that no matter how you spend Thanksgiving this year, you feel joyful and grateful.

-This Thanksgiving, despite these uncertain times, I pray that our hearts will be filled with gratefulness for the many blessings in our lives, and brim over with thanks to God for all that He has given us.
+This Thanksgiving I pray that our hearts will be filled with gratefulness for the many blessings in our lives, and brim over with thanks to God for all that He has given us.
 May we continue to be a source of hope and blessings for others.
 And may we experience ever-greater blessings and never-ending gratitude in our lives.

 With blessings from the Holy Land,